7503. Olympiad

 res = (s + m - 1) / m;

-If p > , the answer will be p.
+If p > s / m, then the answer is p.

 if (res < p) res = p;